work-apradana/databricks-terraform-examples/aws/aws-databricks-workspace-basic/README.md

 ## What This Module Does

 - **Creates a secure AWS VPC** with public and private subnets, NAT gateway, and security groups.
 - **Sets up VPC endpoints** for S3, STS, and Kinesis to enable private connectivity from Databricks.
+All 3 endpoints are recommended for production, but if you are developing/testing, S3 Gateway should be sufficient.
 - **Provisions S3 buckets** for Databricks root storage with encryption and public access blocking.
 - **Configures IAM roles and policies** for Databricks cross-account access.
 - **Deploys Databricks workspace** using the MWS (multi-workspace) API.